 Welcome Package

 A thoughtful welcome package can make a strong first impression.
-Providing new hires with fun and useful company swag is an excellent way to welcome them.
+Try to provide new hires with fun and useful company swag.
+It’s an excellent way to welcome them.
 Consider items like branded t-shirts, notebooks, pens, and water bottles.
-Successful companies such as Mars, Salesforce, and Twitter have welcome kits that serve as great examples.
+Successful companies such as Mars, Salesforce, and Twitter have welcome kits that serve as great templates.

 A warm welcome goes a long way.
 Source: AIHR